moscajs/mosca/README.md

 Mosca supports some command line options:

 ```
-Usage: mosca [options]
+  Usage: mosca [options] [command]

+  Commands:

+    adduser <user> <pass>  Add a user to the given credentials file
+    rmuser <user>          Removes a user from the given credentials file
+    start                  start the server (optional)

   Options:

     -h, --help                       output usage information
     -V, --version                    output the version number
     -p, --port <n>                   the port to listen to
     --parent-port <n>                the parent port to connect to
     --parent-host <s>                the parent host to connect to
     --parent-prefix <s>              the prefix to use in the parent broker
+    --credentials <file>             the file containing the credentials
+    --authorize-publish <pattern>    the pattern for publishing to topics for the added user
+    --authorize-subscribe <pattern>  the pattern for subscribing to topics for the added user
-    -c, --config <c>     the config file to use (override every
+    -c, --config <c>                 the config file to use (override every other option)
-                         other options)
+    -d, --db <path>                  the path were to store the database
     -v, --verbose                    set the bunyan log to INFO
     --very-verbose                   set the bunyan log to DEBUG
 ```

 However you can only use a MQTT backend with the command line options.